 Cameron holds a MLitt from the University of Glasgow and has been teaching at Richland College since the beginning of 2013.
 He enjoys finding essays that explore new ideas in old terrains, and on occasion his own work can be found circling small outposts of the internet.

 Melvin Sterne founded Carve in 2000 with the aid of a grant from the Mary Gates Foundation.
 Though he is no longer involved with operations of the magazine, we wanted to include him as a tribute to his work as Editor from 2000-2006.
-He served as guest judge for the 10th annual Raymond Carver Short Story Contest in 2009.
+He served as guest judge for the Raymond Carver Short Story Contest for the magazine’s 10-year anniversary in 2009.
 He is the author of Zara, a novel that tells the story of an Indian prostitute who enlists the help of a stranger to earn her freedom.
 Available for purchase on Amazon or your local bookstore.